huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 Pay particular attention to the [Query Component](https://uwazi.readthedocs.io/en/latest/admin-docs/analysing-and-visualising-your-collection.html#query-component) section of the [ANALYSING & VISUALISING YOUR COLLECTION](https://uwazi.readthedocs.io/en/latest/admin-docs/analysing-and-visualising-your-collection.html#analysing-visualising-your-collection) document.

 The prepartion steps of defining the page as "Enabled" to be used in entity view are important because that provides the data you need to display each entity's data.
-This preparation steps provide you with two automatically-created DATASETS: `currentEntity` and `currentTemplate`.
+This preparation steps provide you with two automatically-created DATASETS:

+- `currentEntity`
+- `currentTemplate`.

 These new datasets can be consumed via the `Value` and `Repeat`, just as with any other `Query` defined data.